 Repairing Australia’s income support safety net benefits us all

-When COVID-19 hit Australia, there was quick and effective action to ensure that people in Australia would not only be safe from the virus, but would also be safe from extreme hardship.
+When COVID-19 hit Australia, there was quick and effective action to ensure that people would not only be safe from the virus, but would also be safe from extreme hardship.

-The government introduced temporary support for those affected by unemployment by adding the Coronavirus supplement of $500 per fortnight to the JobSeeker payment - formerly known as the Newstart Allowance - effectively doubling the rate of JobSeeker.
+The government introduced temporary support for those affected by unemployment by adding the Coronavirus supplement of $500 per fortnight to the JobSeeker payment – formerly known as the Newstart Allowance – effectively doubling the rate of JobSeeker.
 But this support was temporary, with the Coronavirus Supplement reduced in September by $300 per fortnight and in December by a further $100 per fortnight.
 The $150 per fortnight rate ended on 31 March 2021.
 A permanent increase to unemployment payments of just $50 a fortnight (or $3.57 a day) was introduced from 1 April 2021.

 While there are some signs of economic recovery, it is unequal and bumpy.
 And the impacts of the crisis continue to be felt.